Environmental Science BSc (Hons)

 • research controversial environmental issues.

-Year 2: Tenerife, Spain
+Year 2: European based

-In Year 2, you will participate in an overseas field trip to Tenerife.
+In Year 2, you will participate in an overseas field trip to a location such as Tenerife.
 This gives you the chance to study an environment very different to that of the UK.
 The Tenerife environment is incredibly diverse, with huge contrasts in climate, soil types and ecology.
 You will focus on the island ecological diversity and develop a range of ecological techniques and design and manage a group-based ecological project.

 Work placement year